Shaft (1971 film): Critical reception

 Other critics like Clayton Riley mainly found fault in the films' failure to "deal with Black life in serious terms," writing that "Sam Spade is all right for the field hands because the White folks don't want to carry that weight any more.
 But how seriously would 'Five Easy Pieces' have been taken with a Black pianist as the weary protagonist?"
 Riley also harshly stated, "Mediocre is the only word to describe the work of Gordon Parks, the director of this nonsense, inept is the kindest thing to say about the performances of Richard Roundtree as John Shaft, a Black private eye on the prowl for kicks in the Big Apple underworld."
 Parks responded to Riley's social criticisms with a letter to the editor in The New York Times, stating that "Riley seems sadly alone among blacks in this reaction.
 Most black critics have lauded the film for its portrayal of Shaft as a strong black hero ...
 I share Riley's desire to see black actors playing roles now assumed by actors such as Jack Nicholson or Dustin Hoffman, but I don't think the choice for black people is limited to either 'Five Easy Pieces' or Stepin Fetchit."

-Rotten Tomatoes gives the film a score of 88% based on 49 reviews from critics, with an average rating of 7.5/10.
-The website's "Critics Consensus" quotes the movie's opening song: "This is the man that would risk his neck for his brother, man.
-Can you dig it?"
+Rotten Tomatoes gives the film a score of 88% based on 96 reviews from critics, with an average rating of 7.4/10.
+The website's "Critics Consensus" quotes the movie's opening song: "As stylish as it is gritty, Shaft delivers a hard-hitting detective yarn fueled by director Gordon Parks' atmospheric depiction of New York and Richard Roundtree's commanding lead performance."